WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics: Abstract

 \section{Abstract}

-LLM-based systems increasingly generate structured workflows for complex tasks.
-In practice, automatic evaluation of these workflows is difficult, because metric scores are often not calibrated, and score changes do not directly communicate the severity of workflow degradation.
-We introduce \dataset{}, a controlled benchmark for studying workflow evaluation metrics.
-It works by applying realistic, controlled perturbations to golden workflows. \dataset{} contains 4{,}973 golden workflows and 44{,}757 perturbed variants across three perturbation types (Missing Steps, Compressed Steps, and Description Changes), each applied at severity levels of 10\%, 30\%, and 50\%.
+Multi-agent LLM systems that generate structured workflows from natural-language requests are now deployed in production across cloud automation, DevOps, and enterprise process orchestration.
+Operating such systems exposes a recurring change-management problem.
+Routine updates, such as re-running the same input, swapping the underlying LLM, or refactoring an agent's prompt or orchestration code, frequently produce workflows that differ substantially from previously validated references.
+Engineers are then left without a principled way to decide whether a change is safe to ship.
+Automatic workflow evaluation is the natural tool for answering this question.
+In practice, however, metric scores are poorly calibrated, and a numeric change rarely communicates the severity of the underlying degradation.
+We introduce \dataset{}, a controlled benchmark for studying workflow evaluation metrics by applying realistic, graded perturbations to golden workflows. \dataset{} contains 4{,}973 golden workflows and 44{,}757 perturbed variants across three perturbation types (Missing Steps, Compressed Steps, and Description Changes), each applied at severity levels of 10\%, 30\%, and 50\%.
 We benchmark multiple metric families and analyze their sensitivity and calibration using expected score trajectories and residuals.
-Our results characterize systematic differences across metric families and support severity-aware interpretation of workflow evaluation scores.
+Our results characterize systematic differences across metric families and support severity-aware interpretation of workflow evaluation scores in change-management settings.
 Our dataset will be released upon acceptance.